ZipCPU/wb2axip/README.md

   *This core has been formally verified.*

+- [AXISSWITCH](rtl/axisswitch.v) is a quick switch for AXI streams.
+Given `N` stream inputs, select from among them to produce a stream output.
+   Guarantees that the switch takes place at packet boundaries.
+Provides an AXI-lite interface for controlling which AXI stream gets forwarded downstream.

+  *This core has been formally verified.*

 - [EASYAXIL](rtl/easyaxil.v) is a [second demonstration AXI-lite slave core, only this time re-engineered to look and feel simpler](https://zipcpu.com/blog/2020/03/08/easyaxil.html) than the